mcpaulafi/Todotoday/README.md

 ToDo Today is a simple task management application for small one user projects.
 ToDos (tasks) with a deadline are linked to a project and a ToDo is classified with a type.

-For example a student can use this application to follow on a daily basis, which tasks, essays, reports, meetings, teamworks etc. are due today or tomorrow.
+For example a student can use this application to follow on a daily basis, which tasks, essays, reports, meetings, teamworks etc. are due today, tomorrow or late.
 From a simple view the student can see how completing of different courses (= projects) is going.

 ## Features
 - Create a user account
 - Login and logout with the account
 - User can view/edit/delete only his/hers projects, tasks and task types
-- View of ToDos: "ToDos for Today", "Late ToDos", "ToDos for Tomorrow"
+- View of ToDos: "ToDos for Today", "ToDos for Tomorrow", "Late ToDos"
-- View of all projects and their status: done/total ToDos
+- View of status: done/total ToDos per project

 ## Database